kijin/pinboard-api/README.md

 Pinboard API Client in PHP
 ==========================

-This library implements a client for [Pinboard API](https://pinboard.in/api/).
+This library implements a client for the [Pinboard API](https://pinboard.in/api/).
 All of the XML juggling is abstracted away, so that you can work with native PHP arrays and objects.
 Currently, all features of API v1 are supported.
 However, this library has not been tested extensively, so caution is advised when using it on important data.